kurwitz3/Tattto_Artist/README.md

-DESCRIPTION-
-This is my project on Tattoo Artist.
-The project basically allows tattto artist to keep track of thier clients and the current tattoos they are working on.
-If you don't have an account,you just do a quick sign up.
-Once logged in you will be directed to your personal artist page where a list of your current clients will be listed.
-From this page you will be able to view each client, update the client, or delete the client.

-INSTRUCTIONS-
-In this project I used Ruby, ActiveRecord, and Sinatra .I used a Sqlite3 database.
-I also used Shotgun and thin for easy editing in the server.
-Dending on which ActiveRecord you have downloaded on your machine you may need to update the  version of ActiveRecord in the Gemfile.
-Currently I have 5.2 but you may need to change this.
-Once your gems are ready run bundle install.
-After bundle run shotgun in your terminal it will active your server.
-Copy and paste the local host in to your browser and the program will begin.
+Tattoo Artist
+Welcome to your new gem!
+This is a gem that allows tattoo artists to keep track of all their clients and the current tattoo that they are working on.

+Installation
+Add this line to your application's Gemfile:

+gem 'tattoo_artist'
+And then execute:

+$ bundle
+Or install it yourself as:

+$ gem install tattoo_artist
+Usage
+First type bundle install in to the command line.
+Once you have all the gems installed run shotgun in your terminal.
+Copy and paste the localhost into your browser and the app will be loaded.

+Contributing
+Bug reports and pull requests are welcome on GitHub at https://github.com/'reliable-karma-5354'/tattoo_artist.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+License
+The gem is available as open source under the terms of the MIT License.

+Code of Conduct
+Everyone interacting in the Tattto Artist project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.